US Supreme Court rebuffs Ohio State University bid to thwart sex abuse suits | Education

 The ruling also opened the door for certain alleged victims who were not former Ohio State students or employees to sue the school under Title IX.
 Ohio State told the Supreme Court in its appeal that allowing the lawsuits to proceed based on the 6th Circuit's ruling would mean "there is essentially no limit on the stale claims that could be brought."
 Similar scandals have roiled other major state universities.
 The University of Michigan in 2022 finalized a $490 million settlement with more than 1,000 people who alleged sexual assault by a former sports doctor.

-At issue in the current litigation was whether the state of Ohio's two-year statute of limitations for such misconduct began to run at the time of the abuse or decades later when the alleged victims learned that Ohio State was investigating Strauss's misconduct.
+At issue in Ohio State's appeal was whether the state of Ohio's two-year statute of limitations for such misconduct began to run at the time of the abuse or decades later when the alleged victims learned that the university was investigating Strauss's misconduct.
 Ohio State in 2018 launched an independent investigation led by the law firm Perkins Coie after a former member of the university's men's wrestling team reported to the school that Strauss had abused him decades earlier.

 Ohio State told the Supreme Court in its appeal that allowing the lawsuits to proceed based on the 6th Circuit's ruling would mean "there is essentially no limit on the stale claims that could be brought."
 Similar scandals have roiled other major state universities.